OnlyJ22/StudyToWGU/CS 109/Ch4.md

 * **ArrayLists** are more flexible and commonly used when dynamic sizing is needed.
 * Understanding the difference between **length (arrays)** and **size (ArrayLists)** is key for working with collections in Java.

-Here are your notes on **Java Arrays: Lesson Overview & Code**, formatted in your standard style:

----

 ### Section 8: Lesson Overview & Knowledge Required

 #### Skills Required